Unit VII. Presence

 We need to make a discrimination between awareness and consciousness.

-It seems to me that to be conscious, one must have something out there
+It seems to me that to be conscious, one must have something out there to

-it feels to me as if there must be someone, some entity, who is experiencing
+feels to me as if there must be someone, some entity, who is experiencing

 the object of consciousness.
 This is a dualistic concept, I realize,

-but I have yet to experience consciousness apart from some object
+but I have yet to experience consciousness apart from some object of

-of that faculty.
+that faculty.
 We can be self-conscious in thinking about ourselves

 and what we are doing.
 Or the focus can be external upon an object.